Galois Theory of Algorithms: Abstract

 \section{Abstract}

 Many different programs are the implementation of the same algorithm.
+The collection of programs can be partitioned into different classes corresponding to the algorithms they implement.
 This makes the collection of algorithms a quotient of the collection of programs.
 Similarly, there are many different algorithms that implement the same computable function.
+The collection of algorithms can be partitioned into different classes corresponding to what computable function they implement.
 This makes the collection of computable functions into a quotient of the collection of algorithms.
 Algorithms are intermediate between programs and functions:

 Programs $\twoheadrightarrow$ Algorithms $\twoheadrightarrow$ Functions.